 Smoothing of the resulting 1x1 km grid is performed to avoid unrealistic details.
 We smooth all fields, after interpolation, by taking averages over moving box-windows of size $25 \times 25$ km.
-Since observed spatial structure is more credible than modelled future spatial structures in changes, we smooth the projections spatially with a bigger (75x75 km) filter, before calculating index changes.
+Since observed spatial structure is more credible than modelled future spatial structures in changes, we smooth the projections spatially with a bigger (75x75 km) filter, before calculating index changes (exception for winds, see Section 8.3).

-Details on 'det Danske KvadratNet' are available at [Danmarks Statistik, 2019].
+Details on 'det Danske KvadratNet' are available at Danmarks Statistik [2019].